Skip to Initiative for U.S.-China Dialogue on Global Issues Full Site Menu Skip to main content

 --------------- 1989.
 Centrality and Commonality, Albany: State University of New York.

-Chenyang Li is a professor in the School of Humanities and served as the founding coordinator and then director of the philosophy program at Nanyang Technological University in Singapore.
+Li Chenyang is a professor in the School of Humanities and served as the founding coordinator and then director of the philosophy program at Nanyang Technological University in Singapore.

 Other Responses